hfoffani/PathPlanning/README.md

 1. If the lane is free ahead, it prefers to stay in it.
 1. If it is not, check if the closest ones are free before considering passing.
 1. Only overtake if there is space to gain in the new lane.
-1. Prefer the left lane over the right lane to overtake a car.
+1. Prefer the left lane over the right lane to pass a car.
 1. Do not turn left/right if the vehicle is in the left-most/right-most lane.
 1. Prefer the middle lane over the left and right lanes.